magizbox/pygame_build/README.md

 I built two classical games: Slither and Tank.
 I was super fun for building these games.
 Enjoy for yourself.

+**More Information**

-You can find free sounds here http://www.freesound.org/ and  http://audio.online-convert.com/convert-to-wav
+You can find free wav sounds here http://www.freesound.org/ and  http://audio.online-convert.com/convert-to-wav

 ## Magizbox Build Series Introduction